People tend to buy authentic gold jewelry while traveling to Saudi Arabia, whether for business or as pilgrims.

 - Subtract both the measurements you have, which will give you the density of the gold jewelry.

-The standard density of gold is said to be 19.3 grams per milliliter (g/mL).
+The standard density of gold is 19.3 grams per milliliter (g/mL).
 If the density you have calculated is near this figure, you have real Authenticity Saudi gold.

 5. The Magnet Test

-Holding a strong magnet near gold can tell you whether you have pure gold or not.
+Holding a strong magnet near gold can tell whether you have pure gold.
 Since gold is not magnetic, it will not be attracted to the magnet.

 However, there can be little attractive force between the jewelry and the magnet.
 This could be because the jewelry piece is an alloy and contains a small percentage of other metals and gold.